Staff Nurse - Haematology

-As a Staff Nurse working within oncology, you will be responsible for working in a supporting experienced nursing team to assess, plan, deliver and evaluate high standards of specialist care to ensure that oncology patients are cared for in a safe, caring and comfortable environment.
+The Staff Nurse working within haematology will be responsible for working in a supporting experienced nursing team to assess, plan, deliver and evaluate high standards of specialist care to ensure that patients are cared for in a safe, caring and comfortable environment.
 This will include meeting their medical, physical and emotional needs by effectively communicating with the patient and their families.

-The attractive and competitive salary for this role is between £31972 - £35169 (dependent upon skills and experience) plus 9% enhancement.
+The attractive and competitive salary for this role is between £26,643 - £29,307 (include Shift enhancement) and will be dependent upon skills and experience.

 Reward & recognition – We reward your commitment in delivering the highest standard of care with generous and competitive benefits such as our contribution pension scheme, private medical insurance, annual salary review, 247.5hrs holiday each year; with the option to buy and sell.
 We invest in your career development with clear career pathways and access to further education.
 We can also offer you support with relocation if you are living outside of London or the UK; subject to terms and conditions.

 - Contribute to the smooth operational running of the unit, acting as a role model for junior team members and supporting the development and delivery of a high standard of specialist nursing care

 - Work closely with the ward sister, clinical nurse specialists and medical teams

 - Act as a safe practitioner and work within the Nursing and Midwifery Council Code of Conduct, ensuring that those in your sphere of responsibility do the same

 - Adhere to national guidelines are adhered to in relation to the administration of medicines, blood and blood products

 - Participate in individual care needs of patients and develop appropriate care plans to implement and evaluate

 - Recognise deterioration in patients’ condition at an early stage, (including neutropenic patients) Refer to the senior nurse and medical team appropriately